g-orgo/Django-CRUD-with-VUEJS/readme.md

     }
 ```

-Here we have some diferences from the first endpoint such as `this.blank_object` and `{headers: { "X-CSRFTOKEN": <YOUR_CSRFTOKEN> }})`, the first one give data to the request and the other adds your csrftoken to headers.
+Here we have some diferences from the first endpoint such as `this.blank_object` and `{headers: { "X-CSRFTOKEN": <YOUR_CSRFTOKEN> }})`, the first one give data to the request and the other one adds your csrftoken to headers.
 If you don't know how to get your CSRFTOKEN i used a javascript [cookie lib](https://github.com/js-cookie/js-cookie) to pass through it.

-Getting it via _CDN_
+Getting it lib via _CDN_

 ```
     <script